lgg-archive/letsencrypt-config/README.md

 ## Setup

 * [Installing of CertBot could be found here](https://github.com/certbot/certbot)
+    * scripts in this repo use this path for certbot: `/opt/certbot/`
 * installing this config:
     * `git clone https://github.com/lgg/letsencrypt-config && cd letsencrypt-config`
     * `chmod +x ./install.sh`